lisa-lumos/Snowflake/reference/05-general-ref.md

 min_data_retention_time_in_days: Minimum number of days, for which Snowflake retains historical data for performing Time Travel actions on an object.

+search_path: Specifies the path to search, to resolve unqualified object names in queries.

+statement_timeout_in_seconds: Amount of time, in seconds, after which a running SQL statement is canceled by the system.
+Default is 2 days.

 ## References